ItsRoyScott/Lite/README.md

 The `fmod::System::create` call simply fills in the `System*` with a valid object.

-The initialize call tells FMOD Studio how many channels we need (maximum).
+The `initialize` call tells FMOD Studio how many channels we need (maximum).
 This is essentially the number of sounds capable of being played at the same time.
 512 should be plenty. `FMOD_STUDIO_INIT_NORMAL` does the default FMOD Studio initialization, which works fine for our purposes. `FMOD_INIT_3D_RIGHTHANDED` changes the 3D coordinate system to be compatible with Direct3D.
 You can use `FMOD_INIT_NORMAL` here if you're using OpenGL.

 FMOD Studio allows playing sounds through events.
 Every event has a path string used to identify the event.
-The event can have user-defined parameters that we can specify from the engine.
+The event can have user-defined parameters that the sound engineer specifies in FMOD Studio.
+This could be a place for the sound engineer to tell designers when and how to play the sound.

 A wrapper class for `FMOD::Studio::EventDescription` will give us easy access to the underlying event description.